scabemaiwai/mm466_mimii_blog/README.md

 %For the slider machine, the boxplots reveal clear trends in how each feature responds to varying noise levels.
 % At -6 dB, features such as RMS, ZCR, and Crest exhibit higher medians and wider spreads, indicating elevated signal energy and waveform instability due to ambient noise.
 % As the SNR improves to 6 dB, features like Centroid, Bandwidth, and RollOff gradually rise in value, suggesting clearer high-frequency content and a more pronounced spectral shape.

+**LATEST UPDATE**
+**Sound-Based Anomaly Detection Using the MIMII Dataset**

+This project focuses on developing a machine learning pipeline for acoustic-based fault detection in industrial machines using the MIMII dataset.
+The workflow includes data preprocessing, feature extraction, dimensionality reduction, visualization, and classification.
+This document outlines all completed work, along with explanations and justifications, to serve as a technical summary and GitHub blog reference.

+**Tackling Class Imbalance: Manual Oversampling**

+In real-world industrial datasets like MIMII, it’s common to face class imbalance—where the number of normal samples vastly outnumbers the abnormal (faulty) ones.
+This imbalance can bias models to favor the majority class, resulting in poor detection of actual faults.
+To counter this, we applied manual oversampling, where we replicated abnormal class samples in our training data to create a more balanced class distribution.
+Instead of relying on automated SMOTE algorithms, we chose a straightforward and transparent method: simply duplicating the minority class until it matched the number of normal samples.
+This helped our model give equal attention to both classes during learning.

+**Model Training in MATLAB**
+With a balanced training dataset ready, we moved on to training multiple classification models using MATLAB’s Classification Learner App—a powerful GUI-based tool that simplifies model experimentation without writing extensive code.Training Setup
+Before training, we split our preprocessed dataset into:
+•	70% Training
+•	15% Validation
+•	15% Testing

+This stratified split ensured both normal and abnormal classes were fairly represented in all subsets.
+We enabled Principal Component Analysis (PCA) to reduce dimensionality, retaining 95% of the variance.
+This step helped simplify the learning task by compressing features without significant information loss.
+We also configured Misclassification Costs to penalize false negatives more heavily—because missing an actual fault is more critical than flagging a healthy machine.

+**Model Choices and Comparison**
+We experimented with several models:
+•	Fine KNN
+•	Weighted KNN
+•	Medium Tree
+•	SVM (with adjusted misclassification cost)
+•	Ensemble Bagged Trees

+**Each model was evaluated using:**
+•	Accuracy
+•	Precision
+•	Recall
+•	F1-Score
+•	ROC-AUC

 % Spectral Flatness and Entropy also tighten in distribution, reflecting improved tonal structure and reduced randomness in cleaner recordings.
 % Overall, the boxplots demonstrate that the slider machine’s sound profile becomes significantly more stable and structured with increasing SNR — a trend consistent with the other machines.